 The manual workflow in the previous docs (build a Metric Block, build an Explore, attach it to a report) is only half the story.
 Because Content is enabled alongside AI agents, an agent can do the same work for you: find the right metrics view, query it, define a new one, and build a chart, all from a chat.
+The chart renders inline in the conversation, and the agent can email or Slack it when you ask.
 And an Agent Step inside a report can do it unattended, on a schedule.

 There are two ways this plays out, and they answer two different needs.